mmagician/mmagician.github.io/content/posts/poly_commit.md

 ## Multiple polynomials, one opening

-I'm not sure whether this has any practical applications, but it serves well as an intermediate step on our way to opening multiple polynomials at multiple points.
+This section serves well as an intermediate step on our way to opening multiple polynomials at multiple points.
+It is used in practice in Plonk, where seemingly when only two points are opened, it is more efficient to use the scheme described here twice, rather than applying the multi-openings optimisations.

 Instead of dealing with a single polynomial $p(x)$, the prover now wants to commit to multiple polynomials (let's assume they have the same degree) and later prove their openings at a single point $z$.